audioblast/api.audioblast.org/README.md

 The current web version is `release`.

 ## Credits
-Initial development of audioBLAST was supported by the Leverhulme Trust funded Automated Acoustic Observatories project at the University of York.
+Initial development of [audioBlast](https://audioblast.org) was supported by the Leverhulme Trust funded [Automated Acoustic Observatories](https://ebaker.me.uk/aao) project at the University of York.

-The project is currently hosted by the Natural History Museum, London.
+The project is currently hosted by the [Natural History Museum, London](https://www.nhm.ac.uk).